19balazs86/PlayingWithDapper/README.md

 - I adapted the Postgres database solution for use on SQL server
 - For the update, with the MERGE INTO statement, I encountered the issue of SQL Server's 2100 parameter limit
 - While solving that issue, I realized I could improve update performance by using a User-Defined Table Type and Stored Procedure

+#### `ConcurrencyControlApp`

+- A simple console application for **optimistic concurrency** in SQL Server and Postgres
+- Both databases have built-in solutions, but they are implemented differently
+- SQL Server uses a `ROWVERSION` as a separate column in the table, while Postgres has a built-in system column called `xmin`
+- I added comments in the code for better understanding
+- The Unit of Work design pattern is implemented in a generic way that can be used for both SQL Server and Postgres to manage transactions across multiple repositories

 ## Resources